gakalmar/Notes/14_OOP with C#.md

                 int number2;
                 bool success2 = Int32.TryParse(" !!! ", out number2);       // in this case the parsing can't be done, so "success2" will be false, and "number2" will be 0

+- `params` modifier:
+    - a keyword we use in a method declaration, which has to be the last parameter (and there can only 1 `params`)
+    - params refers to a single-dimensional array of parameters
+    - When calling a method, the `params` argument should be one of the follwoing:
+        - A comma-separated list of arguments of the type of the array elements.
+        - An array of arguments of the specified type.
+        - No arguments.
+If you send no arguments, the length of the params list is zero.

+    - Example:

+        // We can declare a method like this: public static void UseParams(params int[] list)     // we specified an array of integers, with the name "list" {
+            foreach(var param in params)
+            {
+                Console.Write(param);
+            }
+        }

+        // We can now pass arguments like this:
+        UseParams(1, 2, 3, 4);
+        UseParams();        // It also accepts zero arguments

+        // Or passing an already created array: int[] myIntArray = { 5, 6, 7, 8, 9 };
+        UseParams(myIntArray);

 - **Expression-bodied Definitions** (*=arrow function*)
     - can only be used when a method contains one expression
     - The classic way of defining a method: